Silver jubilee

-Silver Jubilee marks a 25th anniversary.
+A silver jubilee marks a 25th anniversary.
 The anniversary celebrations can be of a wedding anniversary, the 25th year of a monarch's reign or anything that has completed or is entering a 25-year mark.

-Royal Silver Jubilees since 1750
+Silver Jubilees

+Royals

 Note: This list includes various reigning princes (by various titles) of petty states in Germany and elsewhere, who do not merit the designation "royal".